-In addition to all of the clerk of court's existing duties and functions, the clerk of court under the bill, in the same manner as in civil actions, must provide summons and notice of hearings, maintain an official case file, docket all proceedings, and tax as costs all necessary actions in connection therewith in furtherance of the foreclosure of abandoned land under the bill.
+In addition to all other duties and functions provided by law, the clerk of court under the bill, in the same manner as in civil actions, must provide summons and notice of hearings, maintain an official case file, docket all proceedings, and tax as costs all necessary actions in connection therewith in furtherance of the foreclosure of abandoned land under the bill.
 The county board of revision must file with the clerk of court all resolutions and adjudications of the board, and the clerk must docket and journalize all resolutions and adjudications so filed by the board.
 The clerk may utilize the court's existing journal or maintain a separate journal for purposes of the bill.
 The resolutions and adjudications of the board of revision do not become effective until journalized by the clerk.
 (R.C.
-323.66(B), 2nd para.)
+323.66(B), 2nd par.)